 Girl madrasas give women a chance to emancipate in a conservative society.
 It is one of the few possibilities to an education and a job (as a teacher) for women that would otherwise be restricted to a life indoors.

 Today is independenceday in Pakistan. tens of thousands of men went to central Lahore to celebrate the event.
+Eventhough the partying is a mostly male affair, some families joined the crowds, dressed in Pakistan's national colours.

 The old Wazir Khan mosque in central Lahore contains a meticulously crafted wooden chair donated by Lord Curzon (British Viceroy of India 1899 – 1905).
 The chair could be a centerpiece in any historical museum.

+Public transport in Lahore is mostly restricted to noisy and smelly rikshaws.
+Taxi's are a rare sight.
 Today we continued with our story on Madrasas (Koran schools) which are accused of raising muslim extremists.
 The fact that 99 percent don't, hasn't prevented them from becoming pariahs in the eyes of the west and the Pakistani government.
 Even normal Pakistanis are starting to fear these institutions that traditionally give the poor an opportunity to an education.

 Nahid, a local journalist that helped me a lot these first days in Pakistan works for the 'Daily Jennah'.
 While waiting for him finishing his article, one of his collegues took me to the small basement of the officebuilding where the paper is printed.
 The noise and smell of ink were horrible.
 But the printers were a funny bunch, full of jokes.